microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 Deployment can be customized to omit deployment of CosmosDB and is covered in the [deployment documentation]({{site.baseurl}}/help/reference/deploymentscripts.md).

-## Introductionduction Card
+## Introduction card

 A key issue with many conversational experiences is end-users not knowing how to get started, leading to general questions that the Bot may not be best placed to answer.
 First impressions matter!
-An introduction card offers an opportunity to introduce the Bot's capabilities to an end user and suggests a few initial questions the user can use to get started.
+An introduction card offers an opportunity to introduce the Bot's capabilities to an end-user and suggests a few initial questions the user can use to get started.
 It's also a great opportunity to surface the personality of your Bot.

-A simple introduction card is provided as standard which you can adapt as needed, a returning user card is shown on subsequent interactions when a user has completed the on-boarding dialog (triggered by the Get Started button on the Introduction card)
+A simple introduction card is provided as standard which you can adapt as needed, a returning user card is shown on subsequent interactions when a user has completed the onboarding dialog (triggered by the Get Started button on the Introduction card)

 ![Intro Card Example]({{site.baseurl}}/assets/images/vatemplateintrocard.png)

-## Multi-Locale support
+## Multi-locale support

 Most conversational experiences need to serve users in a variety of languages which introduces additional complexity around ensuring:
 - The users desired language is identified on each incoming message
-- The appropriate language variant of Dispatch, LUIS and QnAMaker is used to process the users question
+- The appropriate language variant of Dispatch, LUIS, and QnAMaker is used to process the user's question
 - Responses to the user are selected from the right locale response file (language generation).

-The Virtual Assistant addresses all of the above capabilities and assists with the deployment considerations for multi-language Dispatch, LUIS and QNAMaker resources.
+The Virtual Assistant addresses all of the above capabilities and assists with the deployment considerations for multi-language Dispatch, LUIS, and QNAMaker resources.
 Localized responses for built-in capabilities are also provided.

 To learn more about how multi-locale support is added, see the [localization documentation]({{site.baseurl}}/virtual-assistant/handbook/localization.md).

-## Language Generation
+## Language generation and responses

-The Virtual Assistant has transitioned to use the new [Language Generation](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/language-generation#readme) capability to provide a more natural conversational experience by being able to define multiple response variations and leverage context/memory to adapt these dynamically to end users.
+The Virtual Assistant has transitioned to use the new [Language Generation](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/language-generation#readme) capability to provide a more natural conversational experience by being able to define multiple response variations and leverage context/memory to adapt these dynamically to end-users.

 Language Generation (LG) leverages a new [LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md) which follows the same markdown approach as the LU file format mentioned earlier.
 This enables easy editing of responses by a broad range of roles.